-The mission of Safer Phosphates™ is to share knowledge and address concerns about heavy metals that are present in some phosphate-based fertilizers.
-We want to improve understanding of the potential risks and promote solutions that optimize fertilizer choice, in order to support food security and sustainable agriculture.
+The mission of Safer Phosphates™ is to share knowledge and address concerns about heavy metals that are present in some phosphate-based fertilisers.
+We want to improve understanding of the potential risks and promote solutions that optimize fertiliser choice, in order to support food security and sustainable agriculture.

 How do heavy metals become a health risk?

 Heavy metals persist for a long time after being introduced into soils.
 Taking cadmium as an example, it does not decompose, but relocates to lower soil layers, or transfers into waterways.
 It can be taken up by plants, the extent of which is influenced by the total volume of heavy metal containing material applied, the concentration of heavy metal in the material, prevailing climate conditions, soil properties (e.g. PH levels) and plant properties

 Prolonged exposure can affect the skin, bones, organ & nervous system functionality, and contribute to the development of cancer.

 According to the World Health Organization, around 200,000 people die every year from chemical poisoning, including poisoning by HMs.

 Dietary intake plays a role: higher consumption of crops grown in HM-contaminated soils/drinking water may lead to an accumulation of HMs & toxicity in the body.